PapakMate/algotrade-2025-data-diggers/README.md

 ## 1  Competition context

-AlgoTrade 2025 pitted 71 teams—including several strong international entrants—against one another on a simulated high‑frequency exchange.
+AlgoTrade 2025 pitted 71 teams—including several strong international entrants—against one another on a simulated high‑frequency exchange, making it one of the largest student hackathons in Europe.
 The venue listed European calls & puts and index futures; we ignored futures after early tests, judging option mis‑pricing a far richer edge.
 Full mechanics—instrument universe, tick schedule, fees, position limits—are detailed in the rulebook (see `docs/AlgoTrade_task.pdf`).

 ### Constraints of note